dianuhs/recovery-economics/README.md

 # Recovery Economics

-Recovery Economics is a small, opinionated tool for stress-testing cloud backup and restore decisions.
+Recovery Economics is a tool for stress-testing cloud backup and restore decisions.

 It focuses on a part of cloud cost optimization that often gets glossed over:
 what actually happens when you need your data back.